Investors building in the US.

 Frankfurt and Munich.
 The German Mittelstand-adjacent and industrial-family corridor combines holding-line discretion with operating-brand-forward commercial culture.
 The US-facing rebuild is usually focused on translating Mittelstand operating depth and German industrial-family governance into US-legible form for the US co-investor and US institutional partner.
 See the Frankfurt family-offices sub and the Munich family-offices sub.

 Stockholm.
 The Swedish family-office corridor is the most operating-active of the European FO populations.
 The Wallenberg-style architecture is structurally a public-private hybrid where the FO operates the operating companies rather than passively holding them.
-The US-facing rebuild surfaces the operator-active layer as commercial edge.
+The US-facing rebuild pages and sales materials the operator-active layer as commercial edge.
 See the Stockholm family-offices sub.

 London.
 The London single-family-office corridor operates closer to the US line than any other European corridor, with the holding-brand presence more frequently visible in institutional context.
 The US-facing rebuild typically focuses on the US thesis, the US sectors, and the US-side authorised representation.
 See the London family-offices sub.

 Dubai, Singapore, Hong Kong.
 The Gulf and APAC family-office corridors combine regulated single-family-office structures with multi-generational holding conventions.
-The US-facing rebuild is more often translation than construction, with the regulated holding presence already in regional form and the US-side governance cadence and US-side authorised representation as the first surfaces to rebuild.
+The US-facing rebuild is more often translation than construction, with the regulated holding presence already in regional form and the US-side governance cadence and US-side authorised representation as the first pages and sales materials to rebuild.
 See the Dubai family-offices sub, the Singapore family-offices sub, and the Hong Kong family-offices sub.

 Tokyo and Tel Aviv.
 Japanese multi-generational family-business holdings and Israeli founder-and-family architectures each present their own register variations.
-The US-facing rebuild surfaces the holding-line governance and the operating-line commercial identity in US-legible form for the US co-investor and US institutional partner.
+The US-facing rebuild pages and sales materials the holding-line governance and the operating-line commercial identity in US-legible form for the US co-investor and US institutional partner.
 See the Tokyo family-offices sub and the Tel Aviv family-offices sub.

 Three stages in order.
 The order matters.
-Rebuilding materials on a broken governance architecture produces cleaner execution on the same misread.
+Rebuilding materials on a broken governance architecture produces cleaner execution on the same mis-score.

-Diagnose.
-The first stage identifies where the holding-brand and operating-brand layers are colliding or going silent across the family's US-facing surfaces, US co-investor conversations, US fund GP reading, and US institutional partner reading.
-The diagnosis is family-specific.
+Evaluate.
+The first stage identifies where the holding-brand and operating-brand layers are colliding or going silent across the family's US website, deck, and sales materials, US co-investor conversations, US fund GP evaluation, and US institutional partner evaluation.
+The evaluation is family-specific.
 A Geneva multi-generational holding at first US fund commitment has a different first break than a Stockholm operator-active FO at first US direct co-investment or a Madrid LatAm-routed FO at first US operating-company acquisition.
-The diagnosis surfaces where US conversations are going quiet, what US readers are encountering at the holding line and at the operating line, and which of the four governance registers (holding, operating, principal, FO governance structure) is producing the friction.
+The evaluation pages and sales materials where US conversations are going quiet, what US buyers are encountering at the holding line and at the operating line, and which of the four governance registers (holding, operating, owner, FO governance structure) is producing the friction.

 Correct the signal.
 The second stage rebuilds the US-facing governance architecture.
 The US-facing holding presence is constructed with the US thesis, the US sectors of activity, the US-side governance cadence, the US-side authorised representation, and the FO governance structure surfaced at the holding line.
 The operating brands underneath are repositioned with their own commercial identity intact and their commercial materials calibrated to the relevant US customer audience.
 The four governance registers are explicitly separated and the routing between them is made deliberate.
-The home-market materials continue in the home register for home-market and peer family-office audiences.
-The US-facing surfaces are rebuilt in parallel as a purpose-built architecture for the US reader.
+The home-market materials continue in the home-market language for home-market and peer family-office audiences.
+The US website, deck, and sales materials are rebuilt in parallel as a purpose-built architecture for the US buyer.

 Rebuild the execution layer.
-The third stage rebuilds the surfaces the US reader encounters: holding-level US-facing introduction materials, operating-brand commercial materials, US-facing principal and family-principal bios calibrated to the audience, US-side legal and reporting surfaces (constructed by US counsel and surfaced in US-legible commercial form), US-facing site architecture at both the holding and operating lines, and the cadence the US co-investor, US fund GP, US institutional partner, and US customer reader expects from each layer.
-The execution layer sits on top of the corrected architecture.
+The third stage rebuilds the pages and sales materials the US buyer sees: holding-level US-facing introduction materials, operating-brand commercial materials, US-facing owner/CEO and family bios calibrated to the audience, US-side legal and reporting pages and sales materials (constructed by US counsel and surfaced in US-legible commercial form), US-facing site architecture at both the holding and operating lines, and the cadence the US co-investor, US fund GP, US institutional partner, and US customer buyer expects from each layer.
+The execution layer sits on top of the corrected system.
 Done last, it produces materials that survive both the institutional and the commercial filter.

-The firm runs three engagements for single-family-office and multi-generational holding principals.
-Fit and pricing are confirmed in discovery, not published.
+GMA runs three engagements for single-family-office and multi-generational holding owners.
+GMA confirms fit and pricing after the inquiry screening.
+Public prices are not listed.

-For audience-level reading, see the Investors building in the US page.
-For city-level corridor reading, see the family-offices subs linked above.
+For audience-level evaluation, see the Investors building in the US page.
+For city-level corridor evaluation, see the family-offices subs linked above.

-Single-family offices and multi-generational holdings entering US co-investment, US fund commitments, US direct investment, or US operating-company acquisition typically arrive with a governance posture calibrated for the home corridor: quiet at the holding line, continuity-led through generational lineage, and operating-brand-forward in commercial register.
-The home reader interprets holding silence as governance discipline.
+Single-family offices and multi-generational holdings entering US co-investment, US fund commitments, US direct investment, or US operating-company acquisition typically arrive with a governance posture calibrated for the home corridor: quiet at the holding line, continuity-led through generational lineage, and operating-brand-forward in commercial language.
+The home buyer interprets holding silence as governance discipline.
 The US co-investor, US fund GP, and US institutional partner do not.
-They read holding silence as governance opacity, and they read holding-brand-forward materials as governance overreach into a commercial conversation that should rest on the operating company.
-The architecture problem is governance-line clarity: which decisions belong to the holding, which to the operating company, which to the principal personally, and which to the FO governance structure.
-Until the lines are surfaced for the US reader, the US conversation does not advance.
+They evaluate holding silence as governance opacity, and they evaluate holding-brand-forward materials as governance overreach into a commercial conversation that should rest on the operating company.
+The architecture problem is governance-line clarity: which decisions belong to the holding, which to the operating company, which to the owner personally, and which to the FO governance structure.
+Until the lines are surfaced for the US buyer, the US conversation does not advance.

-US fund GPs filter on the holding's stated US thesis, the named US co-investment posture (lead, follow, board observer, board member, exit alignment), the holding's US-side governance and reporting cadence, the principal's authority to bind the holding, and the FO governance structure that backs the commitment.
+US fund GPs filter on the holding's stated US thesis, the named US co-investment posture (lead, follow, board observer, board member, exit alignment), the holding's US-side governance and reporting cadence, the owner's authority to bind the holding, and the FO governance structure that backs the commitment.
 US institutional partners (banks, allocators, audit, legal, regulatory) filter on the US-side legal entity that signs and is liable, the US-side reporting structure, the US-side authorised representatives, and the US-side accountability for transactions.
-A family presenting in the home register, with generational continuity in the lead and the US-side governance lines absent or thin, is making a case the home reader completes.
-The US reader does not perform that completion.
-The fix is to construct a US-facing governance presence that surfaces the lines the US reader is filtering for.
+A family presenting in the home-market language, with generational continuity in the lead and the US-side governance lines absent or thin, is making a case the home buyer completes.
+The US buyer does not perform that completion.
+The fix is to construct a US-facing governance presence that pages and sales materials the lines the US buyer is filtering for.

-The route changes the governance reading.
+The route changes the governance evaluation.
 In a US fund commitment, the US GP is filtering on the holding's LP-side governance: who signs, who reports, who decides on side-letter terms, and how the FO governance structure backs the commitment.
 In a US direct co-investment, the GP is filtering on board-level posture, information rights, and decision authority across the holding-operating line.
 In a US operating-company acquisition, the US institutional partners (banks, audit, legal, regulatory) are filtering on the US-side legal entity that holds the operating company, the FO governance over the acquired entity, and the chain of authorisation.
-Each route requires a different US-facing surface.
-The home register cannot serve all three.
+Each route requires a different US website, deck, and sales material.
+The home-market language cannot serve all three.
 The architecture problem is selecting and surfacing the right governance line for the right route.

-No. Single-family-office structuring, multi-jurisdiction holding company formation, trust and foundation work, fiduciary and trustee structuring, US LLC or C-corp formation, regulatory licensing for family offices (SEC RIA exemption, MAS, FINMA, DFSA, MFSA, AMF, and equivalent regimes), L-1, E-2, EB-5, and O-1 visa support, transfer pricing, US tax residency, US banking introductions, and IP filing belong with specialist counsel, fiduciary advisors, and regulatory consultancies.
-The firm designs US-facing commercial marketing architecture for the holding and the operating brands inside the structure those specialists have already put in place.
-When a marketing decision carries legal, regulatory, fiduciary, or tax implications, the firm flags it and defers before execution.
+No. Single-family-office structuring, multi-jurisdiction holding company formation, trust and foundation work, fiduciary and trustee structuring, US LLC or C-corp formation, regulatory licensing for family offices (SEC RIA exemption, MAS, FINMA, DFSA, MFSA, AMF, and equivalent regimes), L-1, E-2, EB-5, and O-1 visa support, transfer pricing, US tax residency, US banking introductions, and IP filing belong with specialist counsel, fiduciary specialists, and regulatory consultancies.
+GMA designs US-facing website, proof, offer, and follow-up for the holding and the operating brands inside the structure those specialists have already put in place.
+When a marketing decision carries legal, regulatory, fiduciary, or tax implications, GMA flags it and defers before execution.

 Three stages in order.
-Diagnose where the holding-brand and operating-brand layers are colliding or going silent across US-facing surfaces, US co-investor conversations, US fund GP reading, and US institutional partner reading.
+Evaluate where the holding-brand and operating-brand layers are colliding or going silent across US website, deck, and sales materials, US co-investor conversations, US fund GP evaluation, and US institutional partner evaluation.
 Correct the signal: rebuild the US-facing holding presence with the US thesis, US sectors of activity, US-side governance, and US-side addressability surfaced at the holding line, and reposition the operating brands underneath with their own commercial identity intact.
-Rebuild the execution layer: holding-level US-facing introduction materials, operating-brand commercial materials, US-facing principal and family-principal bios, US-side legal and reporting surfaces, and the cadence the US co-investor, US fund GP, US institutional partner, and US customer reader expects from each layer.
-Delivered through the Market Entry Sprint, the Cross-Border Build, or the Group Partnership depending on portfolio shape.
+Rebuild the execution layer: holding-level US-facing introduction materials, operating-brand commercial materials, US-facing owner/CEO and family bios, US-side legal and reporting pages and sales materials, and the cadence the US co-investor, US fund GP, US institutional partner, and US customer buyer expects from each layer.
+Delivered through the Market-Entry Marketing Sprint, the Cross-Border Marketing Build, or the Global Marketing Partnership depending on portfolio shape.

 Cross-border investors, single-family offices, and multi-generational holdings constructing US-facing positions and US co-investment activity.

-See the audience page →Zurich single-family-office and multi-generational holding principals into US co-investment and US institutional partnership.
+See the audience page →Zurich single-family-office and multi-generational holding owners into US co-investment and US institutional partnership.

 See the Zurich sub →DIFC and ADGM-anchored single-family offices and Gulf multi-generational holdings into US co-investment and US institutional partnership.